-If you qualify for a subsidy, the Marketplace can send it directly to your insurance company, which will apply to your monthly plan premium.
+If you qualify for a subsidy, the Marketplace can send the credit directly to your insurance company, which will apply to your monthly plan premium.
 In some cases, you may not have to pay out of pocket at all for health care costs.
 Every state has different rules and different costs, but this bears looking into before you evaluate any other alternatives.

 Is a Short-Term Policy for Me?

 On February 20, 2018, the Trump administration proposed a plan that would loosen regulations on short-term health insurance.
 The Obama administration had capped short-term health insurance policies at 90 days, but the new plan would allow short-term policies of up to a year.
 That hasn’t happened yet, but you can essentially get the same thing by purchasing a three-month policy that will renew for the next nine months.

 These policies do not cover you for pre-existing conditions that transpired before you purchased the policy, but if you develop a condition during the term, you’ll have coverage for it for the rest of the year, explains Nate Purpura, vice president of marketing for individual and family products at health insurance company eHealth.